Achondroplasia in Children

 Rehabilitation Act of 1973 provide these protections.
 Review the online

 resources and check with your state or local school board about when and how to ask

 classroom and other school changes your child may need.
-You will become your child's
+Be aware of your child's peer

 When to Call a Healthcare Provider